Rajkamal1011/CA_Assignment2/README.md

 # HPCA Assignment
-In this assignment, your task is to optimize the problem of “Dilated Convolution (DC)” which involves an input matrix and a kernel matrix.
+In this assignment, we are trying to optimize the problem of “Dilated Convolution (DC)” which involves an input matrix and a kernel matrix.
 The sample algorithm is depicted below using an animation.

 ### Input: